-Noisy, colorful and raw, the Carnival of Rio is probably the most known on the planet for its samba schools and its thousands of visitors.
-But what many do not realise is that all of South America is adorned with their finest colours under the sound of drums throughout the month of February.
+Noisy, colourful and raw, the Rio de Janeiro’s Carnival is probably the most known for its samba schools and its thousands of visitors.
+But what many do not realise is that all of South America is adorned with their finest colours under the sound of drums throughout the carnival month of February.
 Being considered a great social liberation in South America, carnival is specific to each country, region and city.
 Hundreds of festivals across the continent show culture and personality through vibrant and powerful music as well as costumes that are more or less showing off, making this festivity an excellent time to discover new cultures.

-Having initially planned to start Patagonia at the end of February, we could not be in Rio for the Carnival.
-So we decided to make our way down south from Brazil, following the local carnivals : via Encarnacion in Paraguay and Montevideo in Uruguay.
+Having planned to start our travels in Patagonia at the end of February, we could not be in Rio de Janeiro for its Carnival.
+So we decided to make our way down south from Brazil, following the local carnivals.
+Our route would bring us through Encarnacion in Paraguay and Montevideo in Uruguay.
 During the month of February we had the chance to attend 3 different types of carnivals.
-There are many many more that we haven’t had the time to attend and will mention at the end of this article.
+There are many more that we haven’t had the time to attend and will mention at the end of this article.

 Read our article about Encarnacion’s carnival

 Montevideo is known as the city that celebrates Carnival the longest!
 For 40 days, the Uruguayan capital vibrates with street shows and the samba parades.
 A great time to go is early February in order to attend the famous “Llamadas”, a parade that praises the Uruguayan African heritage and the rhythm of the “Cadombe”.
 The carnival is held in the street and can be seen without charge.